India is divided into five major climatic zones.– Hot-Dry, Warm-Humid, Composite, Temperate, Cold.

 - Use evaporative cooling

 12 Design Strategies for Hot and Dry Climate

 1. Building Orientation

 Since the design aim is to reduce the exposed area to direct solar radiation, and the Sun moves from East to West, the longer walls of the building should face North and South.
-Thereby, the building gets minimal exposure.
+The building gets minimal exposure.
 Building orientation also affects the amount of natural ventilation it receives.

 2. Plan form

 The primary focus is to decrease heat gain in hot and dry climates, therefore, careful activity zoning related to habitable areas and services areas have to be properly zoned regarding the building plan form ensures heat gain reduction and optimum daylighting.

 Appropriate placement of service areas can act as heat or thermal barriers.